Things to do in Dubrovnik

 Rent a pedal boat or scooter and visit the picturesque bay near the beach, ride the banana, enjoy in skiing the sea and windsurfing.

-Dive and explore the underwater world of Dubrovnik, enjoy in the silence and secrecy depth, visit protected underwater of archaeological sites.
+Dive and explore the underwater world of Dubrovnik, enjoy in the silence and secrecy depth, visit protected underwater from archaeological sites.

-For those a little more durable, I suggest to climb on the hill Srdj with best view of the entire area of the city and the countryside, sea and islands.
+For those a little more durable, I suggest climbing on the hill Srdj with the best view of the entire area of the city and the countryside, sea, and islands.

-Visit the southernmost part of the Croatian coast, the park Prevlaka, the largest centre for free climbing in Croatia, where you can try out paintball, cycling, adventure walking trails on Prevlaka, as well as tour the maze of tunnels which was once built for military purposes.
+Visit the southernmost part of the Croatian coast, the park Prevlaka, the largest center for free climbing in Croatia, where you can try paintball, cycling, adventure walking trails on Prevlaka, as well as tour the maze of tunnels which was once built for military purposes.

 Are you ready for Big Game Fishing

-For an unforgettable active holiday you should try out Big Game Fishing, day and night fishing from Cavtat.
+For an unforgettable active holiday, you should try Big Game Fishing, day and night fishing from Cavtat.

 Jeep Safari Konavle